TheCat-In-TheClouds/MAGD271/Assignments/assignment_03_ProceduralQuilt/README.md

 ### Directions

-1. Download or copy the .pde files from the course GitHub page.
+* Download or copy the .pde files from the course GitHub page.
-2. In the main sketch:
+* In the main sketch:
-    A. Declare an object of the data type Quilt.
+    * Declare an object of the data type Quilt.
-    B. In setup:
+    * In setup:
-        1. Initialize the Quilt object with a constructor.
+        * Initialize the Quilt object with a constructor.
 The constructor takes one argument: the number of patches that will appear on the short edge of the screen.
-        2. Add patterns you have created to the quilt object using the addPattern instance method.
+        * Add patterns you have created to the quilt object using the addPattern instance method.
-    C. In draw:
+    * In draw:
-        1. Call the quilt object's draw function.
+        * Call the quilt object's draw function.
-3. In separate tabs:
+* In separate tabs:
-    A. Name the tab appropriately.
+    * Name the tab appropriately.
 It is recommended that you match the name of the tab to the name of the class.
-    B. Define a class that extends the Patch class:
+    * Define a class that extends the Patch class:

 ``` java
 class HoundsToothPatch extends Patch {